pablovegan/Python-tips-tools/README.md

 ### Jupyter notebooks

-If we also want to run jupyter notebooks, we must install ipykernel:
+If we also want to run jupyter notebooks, we must install the package `ipykernel`:
 ```console
 pip install ipykernel
 ```

 ### Create a project and initialize git

-Finally we create our project folder and initialize git inside it
+Finally, we create our project folder and initialize git inside it
 ```console
 mkdir my_project
 cd my_project
 git init
 ```

-or we can clone this repository
+or, instead, we can clone this repository
 ```console
 git clone https://github.com/pablovegan/Python-tips-tools-Benasque.git
 ```

-*Note*: be sure to push and pull your changes to the cloud when switching between different devices (for example your desktop computer and your laptop), if not you can have merge conflicts and, trust me, you don't want that...
+*Note*: be sure to push and pull your changes to and from the cloud (*i.e.* Github) when switching between different devices (for example, your desktop computer and your laptop).
+Otherwise, you can have merge conflicts and, trust me, you don't want that...

 ### Text editor or IDE